The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

-Hence, given $x$ in $V$, its complete $\text{Diff}^0(X)$-orbit is in $V$.
-Recall also the map \eqref{newGaction}.
-Keep in mind that we need to choose some $L\in\alpha$ to define it. \\ Let us define the Teichm\"uller groupoid $T_{\mathcal U}$ as follows. {\it Objects} are points
+Recall the map \eqref{newGaction}.
+Keep in mind that we need to choose some $L\in\alpha$ to define it.
+For each $\alpha\in A$, and each $L\in\alpha$, we denote by $\mathcal A_{\alpha,L}\rightrightarrows K_\alpha$ the corresponding Kuranishi stack whose geometric quotient is described in Proposition \ref{geometricquotient}. \\ Let us define the Teichm\"uller groupoid $T_{\mathcal U}$ as follows. {\it Objects} are points